Bosu Ball Push Up vs Dumbbell Bench Press

 Planfit Users' Choice about Bosu Ball Push Up vs Dumbbell Bench Press : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer Bosu Ball Push Up with a total of 22 compared to 31,543 for Dumbbell Bench Press
+Based on randomly selected data from 1 million completed workouts, Planfit users log Dumbbell Bench Press more often — 31,543 sessions compared to 22 for Bosu Ball Push Up.

 How to Bosu Ball Push Up